mendhak/teamcity-stash/README.md

 Go to `File | Settings | Path Variables` and set the `TeamCityDistribution` variable, pointing it to your TeamCity location.

-To **build** the project, click `Build` > `Build Artifacts...` and choose `plugin-zip`.
+To **build** the project, click `Build | Build Artifacts...` and choose `plugin-zip`.
 The .zip is generated in `/out/artifacts/plugin_zip`.

 Troubleshooting
 ====
 If the plugin doesn't seem to be working, you can find plugin messages in the `catalina.out` file under your TeamCity installation.
+(Example: `/TeamCity/logs/catalina.out`)
 This usually gives you a good idea of why a call may have failed.

+You can also look at Stash's `atlassian-stash.log` under STASH_HOME's log folder (Example: `/Stash-Home/log/atlassian-stash.log`) file to see what it did with the HTTP request sent by the plugin.
+In the log file, search for `POST /rest/build-status` as a starting point.